acasadoquijada/Patient-appointment-manager/README.md

-# Patient-appointment-manager
+# Vet-appointment-manager
-Fullstack application developed in JS for managing the patients appointment
+Fullstack application developed in JS for managing the appointments vet